 It is important to remember that most safes have a very thick wall and door construction.
-That is why when deciding the right size for your valuables, you should keep the internal volume of the safe in mind.
+That is why when deciding the right size for your valuables; you should keep the internal volume of the safe in mind.

-Consider the size of the contents you need to store, and purchase a safe large enough to fit these contents.
-If you buy a safe that is too small, you risk your valuables not fitting inside comfortably, or out-growing it in the future.
+Consider the size of the contents you need to store and purchase a safe large enough to fit these contents.
+If you buy a safe that is too small, you risk your valuables not fitting inside comfortably or out-growing it in the future.

-Choose a secure yet easily accessible location to keep your safe, such on the floor under your desk or mounted to a wall.
-If you want to conceal your safe you could store it behind a bookshelf but note that you may need to move a few books each time you need to access it.
+Choose a secure yet easily accessible location to keep your safe, such as on the floor under your desk or mounted to a wall.
+If you want to conceal your safe, you could store it behind a bookshelf but note that you may need to move a few books each time you need to access it.

 We hope you have found this guide to be of use in helping you decide which home safe is best for you.
 You can browse our range of home safes on our website.

-If you have any questions or queries please do not hesitate to contact our friendly and knowledgeable team who would be more than happy to help.
+If you have any questions or queries, please do not hesitate to contact our friendly and knowledgeable team, who would be more than happy to help.